 Make Your Own Easy Homemade Pretzels

 It's almost as fun for kids to make their own snacks as it is for them to eat them!
 This pretzel recipe is easy, fast, and perfect for children to help with, and the results are delicious, too.
 My kids love to make these tasty pretzels when friends come over.
 It's a great activity for rainy days and playgroups, too.
-Why not bake up a batch this weekend?
+Why not bake up a batch today?

 The only part of this recipe that's not kid-friendly is boiling the pretzels briefly in a baking soda and water solution—have a grown-up handle this part.
 This step gives the pretzels their characteristic crunch, brown color, and flavor.
 You can omit it if you like; the pretzels will still be good, but won't be quite the same.